Welcome to the School of Education

 Plan Ahead: All student teachers must receive a passing score on their Michigan Test for Teacher Certification subject test in their major area of concentration prior to beginning student teaching.
 Elementary level students must pass the Elementary MTTC; secondary level students must pass the specific test for their major.

-Lake Superior State University Paper-based Test Dates for the 2013 - 2014 test year are October 5, 2013; April 12, 2014; and July 12, 2014.
-Note that the usual January test date is not available in Sault Ste Marie.
+Lake Superior State University Paper-based Test Dates for the 2014 - 2015 test year will be posted in August.
 LSSU is a testing center for the computer-based MTTC test dates.

 Refer to the Michigan Test for Teacher Certification website www.mttc.nesinc.com for up-to-date information.